How to wash climbing rope

 Do’s

-If your rope is soaked from rainwater, you should wash it as soon as you have the chance.
+1. If the rain soaks your rope, wash it as soon as possible.
 Sand, mud, and dirt will adhere easily to a wet rope.
-A dirty wet rope kept in a rope bag will give off a foul smell.
-So wash your rope as soon as possible but if you are unable to, you’ll should at least air dry your rope.
+A dirty wet rope kept in a bag will give off a foul smell.
+If you can’t wash the rope immediately, you should at least air dry your rope by laying it on the floor to dry.

-It is ok to wash your rope in a washing machine by placing the rope in a washing bag and only using the gentle cycle.
+2. It is ok to wash your rope in a washing machine.
+Place the rope in a washing bag or, tie daisy chain knots with your rope before placing it neatly into the washing machine and using the gentle wash cycle.
+The daisy chain knots help to prevent entanglement inside the washing machine.

-Coil your rope neatly before you store it in a climbing bag or groundsheet.
-This will help to reduce kinking of rope.
+3. Coil your rope neatly before you store it in a climbing bag or groundsheet.
+This will help to reduce the kinking of the rope.

 Don’ts

-After washing your rope you should not dry your rope by hanging it.
+1. After washing your rope you should partially dry the rope with a clean cloth to remove excess water before hanging the rope to air dry.
 A rope is heavy when wet.
 If you hang your wet rope in a coil to dry the weight of the water may stretch your rope.

 Related Articles